Rule 2: The Practice

 2-12.13.
 Non-conforming Briefs; Sanctions

-Briefs not in compliance with these Rules may be stricken in whole or in part by
+Briefs not in compliance with these Rules may be stricken in whole or in part by the court, and the delinquent party or counsel of record may be ordered to file a new or amended brief.

 Rule 2-13.
-Timely Filing of Papers; Timeliness
+Filing of Documents; Timeliness

 Rule 2-14.
 Service of Legible Copies; Certificate